One of the key responsibilities of the pole fitness instructor is spotting. We have summarised the key aspects of safe spotting technique below.

 - Carry out a full risk assessment (studio, poles, surroundings, etc.)

 - Use a safety mat.
-You can buy a safety mat on Amazon.
+You can buy a safety mat on our eShop.

 - Break down and teach the move very thoroughly and demonstrate the move many times